-In addition to those major rides and attractions, the park further offers a host of amusement park staples such as tea cup, frisbee, log flume, pirate ship and drop tower type rides along with traditional rides such as a ferris wheel, carousel and sky swings.
+The park also has several large-scale entertainment attractions, many of which are based on popular anime series, including multiple mazes and haunted attractions.
+In addition, there are a range of traditional rides such as tea cup, log flume, pirate ship and drop tower type rides, a ferris wheel, carousel and sky swings.
 Seasonal attractions, such as an ice skating rink, are also available.
 Restaurants, rest areas, souvenir shops and carnival games are spread out around the park.

+There are also a number of kids attractions some of which are based on popular anime series.
 Furthermore, one area of the park is home to Thomas Land, a train themed zone which is based on the British Thomas the Tank Engine books and television series.

 Just outside the park a few steps from its main entrance stands the Highland Resort Hotel and Spa, an affiliated hotel that offers nice views of Mount Fuji and easy access to Fuji-Q Highland and its surrounding attractions.
 Hotel guests enjoy perks such as early entrance to the theme park and free entry to the Fujiyama Museum and Fujiyama Onsen.

 The Fujiyama Museum is an art museum displaying a wide variety of paintings and other illustrations of Mount Fuji.
 The museum is located on the Fuji-Q Highland park grounds and is free to enter for park attendees that have unlimited ride tickets.

 Also nearby just outside the park is the Fujiyama Onsen, a modern hot spring facility next to the Fuji-Q Highland Resort.
 The bath house features nice, traditionally styled wooden baths and offers both indoor and outdoor baths segregated by gender.
 Unfortunately, Fujiyama Onsen does not have views of Mount Fuji from its baths, but the mountain can be seen from the facility's restaurant.